JackXuRepo/quiry/docs/phase1/user_stories.md

 ## Upload

 _#5 - Priority HIGH - Difficulty MED_
-As a research professor, I want to upload my academic paper to the internet, to share the results of my research to everyone.
+As a professor, Charles Xavier wants to upload his academic paper to the internet, to share the results of his research to everyone.

 _#6 - Priority HIGH - Difficulty MED_
-As a 4.0 student, I want to share my past exam to the students who will be taking this course.
+As a generous person, Jane wants to share her past exam to the students who will be taking this course.

 _#7 - Priority HIGH - Difficulty MED_
-I am currently applying to postgraduate studies in Psychology.
-I want to share the contributions I made towards academic papers to the university I applied to.
+Jane is applying to postgraduate studies.
+She wants to share the contributions she made towards academic papers to the university she applied to.

 _#8 - Priority MED - Difficulty MED_
-I am a professor teaching a course in Physics, I want an option to upload files that only students in my class can see.
+As a professor that wants to share his confidential research, Charles wants an option to upload files that only students in his class can see.

 ## UI/UX